 Hair loss — what your doctor calls alopecia — takes many forms and has many causes.
-Fortunately, your Manhattan dermatologist has effective alopecia treatments.
-Don’t settle for an over-the-counter hair loss treatment that makes outrageous promises; visit an expert at Manhattan Dermatology Specialists for an honest appraisal and effective treatment.
+Fortunately, your Manhattan dermatologists has effective hair loss treatments (alopecia treatments).
+Don’t settle for an over-the-counter hair loss treatment that makes outrageous promises; visit an expert Dr. Bard who is the best rated dermatologist in NYC at Manhattan Dermatology of NYC for an honest appraisal and effective hair growth treatment.

 Anyone can suffer from hair loss — including men and women of any age.
 Even children are susceptible.
 It’s most common, however, in men 50 and older.
 Most men suffer from some level of hair loss, from thinning hair to complete baldness.
 In fact, approximately 85 percent of all men have lost at least some hair loss by the time they reach 50 years old.